Following the Chancellor’s Autumn Budget, our tax lawyer Michael Fluss provides an overview of the key tax changes and their impact.

 Private client

 • Non-doms – remittance basis of taxation for non-doms to be replaced by residence-based system (expected to raise over £12.5bn to the Exchequer over the next five to six years) – a sweeping tax change which will have a major impact on non-doms.
+Read a more detail analysis of the changes for non-doms here.

 • Inheritance Tax (IHT) – change from domicile-based system to residence-based system and inclusion of pension pot in estate: